robinho81/croc-hunter-dotnet/README.md

 A dot net version of the infamous Croc Hunter demo application!

-Implemented using Dot Net Core 3 and a simple Razor page.
+Implemented using C#, Dot Net Core 3 and a simple Razor page.

 Adds some funny graphics!